About | Opt-In, Self-Identify | Lodge Program Components | Community Resource Access

 Once members have self-identified, they are eligible to receive a specialized Membership Card, a Valued Veterans pin, and a Certificate of Appreciation.
-Pins and certificates will be presented at one of two annual recognition nights which will take place in November and April.
+Pins and certificates will be presented at one annual recognition night which will take place in November.
 Newly identified Valued Veterans can opt to receive a special edition membership card at their next membership renewal to be sent at no cost.

 Lodges are encouraged to form Valued Veterans Activity Groups to bring their own Valued Veterans more ownership of activities that are most relevant and enjoyable to them.
 This will foster more regular interaction among the veterans in the Lodge and create a built-in support system.
 A Valued Veterans activity group will be best equipped to identify activities that are most relevant to veterans in the Lodge.
-To form a group, complete the Activity Group Notification Form, and email to Cherie Mondrella.
+To form a group, complete the Activity Group Notification Form, and email to the Help Desk.
+Click here for Valued Veterans Activity Group Objectives & Expectations.

-Each year there will be two formal ceremonies in which Valued Veterans are honored at the Lodge.
-Moose International will provide program outlines and special Valued Veteran videos.
-At this time all newly identified Moose Valued Veterans will receive their pin and certificate of appreciation and the Lodge’s Valued Veteran of The Year will be honored with a special certificate and accolades.
+Each year there will be a formal ceremony in which Valued Veterans are honored at the Lodge.
+Moose International will provide the newly self-identified Valued Veterans (by September 30th) their certificate of appreciation and pin.
+The Lodge’s Valued Veteran of the Year will be honored with their certificate and to be celebrated.

 Monthly “Valued Veterans Day”